 The Feature Audit

 Pull up your sales deck.
 Count the slides before you mention a person, a transformation, or a result.
-If the first five slides are all features, you're speaking Gold Mine exclusively.
+If the first five slides are all features, you're speaking Natural Gold Mine buyers exclusively.

 Now check your demo script.
 Does it walk through capabilities in order?
 Or does it start with a story about a client who had the same problem?
-The walk-through approach loses Blue Ocean and Green Planet before slide three.
+The walk-through approach loses Natural Blue Ocean buyers and Natural Green Planet buyers before slide three.

 Finally, review your follow-up emails.
 Do they recap features?
 Or do they recap the buyer's priorities and how your solution connects?
 Feature-recap emails confirm that you weren't listening.
 Priority-recap emails confirm that you were.